radang2014/yquantum-2024/README.md

 ## Overview

 Our approach was primarily based on the algorithms presented in "An Efficient Algorithm for Sparse Quantum State Preparation" by Niels Gleinig and Torsten Hoefler.
-This involved a two step algorithm implemented in Python using the Classiq API over a 24-hour period between April 13th and April 14th, 2024 as part of |Y>Quantum 2024.
+This involved a two step algorithm implemented in Python using the Classiq API over a 24-hour period as part of |Y>Quantum 2024.
 Starter code was provided by Tanner Kocher for this challenge.

 ## Problem Statement